Is Gravity Forms not sending email from your site?

 Is everything OK so far?
 Now let’s look at your Gravity Forms email notifications.

-Step 2: Check Your Gravity Forms Notifications
+Check Gravity Forms Notification Settings

 Each form in Gravity Forms has its own set of email notifications.
 You can switch the notifications on and off, and you can also choose which email addresses will receive each notification.